ethankennerly/as2cs/README.md

 * Cocos2D super.
     var a; super(a); super.f(1);
     var a; this._super(a); super.f(1);
+* Grammar specific to a difference:  as2js grammar. as2cs grammar.
 * Console log.
 * Define ActionScript syntax as extension of JavaScript, or vice versa.
 * Extend class.